How to Calculate Your Mortgage -

 Number of Payments

 A majority of home loans are 30 year mortgages, which equates to 360 individual payments.
 The lower the total number of payments, the higher your payment will be.
-You can always make extra loan payments if you want to work toward paying your mortgage off sooner, especially since additional payments can be allocated specifically to the principal balance.
+You can always make extra loan payments if you want to work toward paying your mortgage off sooner.

 Some properties are located inside of an HOA or condo association, which collect a monthly or yearly fee from its residents.
 While these fees may not be factored into your single monthly mortgage payment, it’s important to keep them in mind.